daExile/advent-of-code/2023/README.md

 This one is also a straight bruteforce.
 Again, I wanted to solve it with math but kinda got lost in which values exactly I should pass to the quadratic formula :) Also, it solves the puzzle in some milliseconds "as is" (with LuaJIT help, but still).
 ## Day 07 - [Camel Cards](https://adventofcode.com/2023/day/7)
 ## Day 08 - [Haunted Wasteland](https://adventofcode.com/2023/day/8)
-Not marked with `_live`, because technically it isn't - I cut some corners in part 2, manually putting in some parameters to find loop sizes, test if each starting point may lead to different exits or not, et cetera, and then doing math by hand to get the answer (you can see some remnants of that in the code).
-The solution that gives answer on its own was only implemented after sending the answer in and getting the shiny :D
 ## Day 09 - [Mirage Maintenance](https://adventofcode.com/2023/day/9)
 ## Day 10 - [Pipe Maze](https://adventofcode.com/2023/day/10)
 ## Day 11 - [Cosmic Expansion](https://adventofcode.com/2023/day/11)